CyberGen49/CyberVideoPlayer/README.md

 * `autoplay`: The video will automatically play on load
 * `start=t`: The video will move to `t` seconds on load
 * `script=url`: An external Javascript file to include when loading the page, where `url` is an absolute URL to a Javascript file

+## Changelog
+## 1.0.0 - 2021-10-27
+* Initial release
+    * I developed the bulk of this project over the past day or so, before creating this repository.
+It wasn't until I had the idea of hosting the player on Github Pages that I decided to make it it's own repo.